google/fonts/cc-by-sa/knowledge/modules/type_in_china_japan_and_korea/lessons/cjk_typesetting_rules/content.md

 </figure>

-In Chinese, both Latin and full-width punctuation is used, but with Traditional Chinese usage in Hong Kong and Taiwan, commas are placed in the middle of the letter height.
+In Chinese, both Latin and full-width punctuation are used, but with Traditional Chinese usage in Hong Kong and Taiwan, commas are placed in the middle of the letter height.
 Latin punctuation and full-width punctuation are all used for a different meaning and purpose.

-In Korean, the default punctuation is Latin, and no full-width punctuation.
+In Korean, the default punctuation is Latin, and there's no full-width punctuation.
 For brackets, full-width punctuation is allowed, but only in limited special scenarios.
 For example, when noting bibliographic references, both 「」and『』are used.
 However, commas and periods are strictly Latin, shape-wise, and full-width punctuation is never used in that position.
 And for the wordspaces and Latin punctuation, most Korean fonts have a Korean version of those characters, with a better size and baseline, because regular Latin punctuation does not usually align well with Hangeul.

 <figure>